m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Bontesoft

-#### Front-end & Full-stack developer
+#### Front-end Intern, Front-end developer, Full-stack developer

 - February 2020 - February 2021 _12 months_
 - Turkey - Istanbul/Besiktas

-<p><hide>This was a start-up company in Istanbul.</hide>Here, I maintained the existing SaaS that the company has and developed new front-end applications <hide>(usually websites)</hide>.
-After a short period of time, I was promoted to full-stack dev.
-After promotion, I was heavily working on the MVP apps with the designer, and fulfilling the customers' needs with the product manager.</p>
+> This was a start-up company in Istanbul.
+Here, I started as an intern but took on too many responsibilities because I love what I am doing and become a front-end developer shortly.
+I also had a chance to prove my old back-end skills by solving some problems beyond my duties while had completed a couple of front-end projects.
+A few months later, I become a full-stack developer.
+After the promotion, I heavily worked on the MVP apps with the designer and fulfilled the customers' needs with the product manager.

 <hide placeholder="<b>In my front-end role,</b> I maintained the company's existing SaaS.
 I built an interactive interface for an e-commerce website and I built a landing page for a bank. <b>When I become full-stack</b> I've completed 3 MVP apps.
 I had always written the interfaces from scratch, exactly as their design.
 I modeled relational databases and created REST APIs.
-I implemented RTC and cron schedulers.
-And more...
-And more...">
+I implemented RTC and cron schedulers...">
 <details>
 <summary>
 The work I did in my front-end role